techidaily/site-android-pokemon-go/source/_posts/preparation-to-beat-giovani-in-pokemon-go-for-infinix-gt-10-pro-drfone-by-drfone-virtual-android.md

 ![a troubling situation task](https://images.wondershare.com/drfone/2020/a-troubling-situation-task.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/OFDHJnZLwTA?si=WThcb2h76AnZDzcQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 On completing one research step, you will be given a reward called the Super Rocket Radar.
 Like the Rocket Radar, the Super Rocket Radar can be equipped and unequipped from your Bag.
 This reward doesn't only show Giovani’s hideout, it also shows some of his Grunts hideouts.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/XS1nQCe95LU?si=A2dhdFkSAI61_nKA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Part 2.
 What does the Pokemon Go Giovani Counter Contain?